Color (Countee Cullen book)

 Color is a 1925 book of poems by Countee Cullen and it's his first published book.
 The book was published by Harper & brothers, while Cullen was 22 years of age and had just graduated from New York University.
 Prior to its release, Cullen was viewed as a new up-and-coming poet.

 Color explores themes of race and lost heritage.
 His poems range from those that avoid race to those highlighting the harsh reality of being African American.
 Through his work, Cullen reveals his perspective on the African American experience, examining the psychology and soul of his community.

-The reviews for Countee Cullen's Color consistently praise the poet's artistic talent, with critics highlighting the lyrical quality, emotional depth, and vibrant imagery of his work.
-Many reviewers see Cullen as a promising new voice in American poetry, emphasizing his potential to become a major figure in the literary world.
+The reviews for Countee Cullen's Color praised the poet's artistic talent, and highlighted the lyrical quality, emotional depth, and vibrant imagery of his work.
+Many reviewers saw Cullen as a promising new voice in American poetry, with some emphasizing his potential to become a major figure in the literary world.